Ballygawley, County Tyrone: Development

 Ballygawley is acquiring extensive development with the major upgrade to the A4 and the building of the new roundabout to accommodate the traffic congestion from the main Aughnacloy road.
 These road improvements many contractors have been submitting plans for extensive housing developments.
 The most exciting of all being the redevelopment of Main st leading onto Church Street, with plans for new bars and restaurants.
 There is speculation of the Stewart Arms hotel being reopened and other developments such as the health spa at 'Grangemount'.
 There are other developments such as the rebuilding of Loughrans Castle as a historical building to house historical items from the surrounding area.
 The Ballygawley River is a major tourist attraction supplying the finest of fresh water fishing in Ireland.
-The original hydro-electric station at the old Dungannon rd is being rebuilt to provide a large amount of the town's energy.
+The original hydro-electric station at the old Dungannon Road is being rebuilt to provide a large amount of the village's energy.

 Events

 Although having an Irish nationalist majority, Ballygawley is paraded through by the unionist loyal orders without any incident and last held the Orange Orders "Twelfth" celebrations in 2018, and the Royal Black Institutions "Black Saturday" demonstration in 2011.

 Outdoor activity centre Todds Leap is located in Ballygawley hosting various events and outdoor activities.